Guidelines for SERP providers

 • If a search engine requires a component to look a certain way (e.g. a sign in button that must use the engine brand colors), the component is exempt from this requirement.

-• The composable may not re-implement components already implemented in Google's official Compose Material 3 library or Gugal's com.porg.m3 package, unless limited by the existing implementation.
+• The composable may not use re-implemented versions of components already implemented in Google's official Compose Material 3 library or Gugal's com.porg.m3 package, unless limited by the existing implementation.

 • Avoid technical jargon and make the process of configuring your SERP provider as clear as possible to your target audience.